 Over time, customer charges will increase, to meet the cost of delivering reliable and sustainable water services.

-For the first financial year (2026/27), property owners can expect water charges to be broadly in line with what they would have paid as part of their rates bill.
-This will include increases projected in your council’s Long-Term Plan.
+For the first financial year (2026/27), property owners can expect water charges to be on average about 14.7 % higher than what they paid through their 2025/26 rates.

 The exact amount to be charged each year depends on the pace of delivering maintenance and upgrades, and the level of cost recovery from new developments.

-The forecast cost increases are around a third less than increases likely if the status quo continued, because of greater borrowing capacity and efficiency gains, but will still present a challenge for many households.
-Tiaki Wai will be considering options to help low-income households manage the cost of water services.
+The forecast cost increases are around a third less than increases likely if councils had continued to be responsible for water services, because of greater borrowing capacity and efficiency gains, but will still present a challenge for many households.
+Tiaki Wai will have a policy for supporting residential customers facing genuine financial hardship.

 Your rates bill will decrease to reflect the removal of water service charges.
 However, this does not mean your overall household costs will reduce.